Amir-Shakiba/mushroom_classifier_Naiive_bayes/README.md

 # mushroom_classifier_Naiive_bayes
-the detail is in the following notebook
+the details arein the following notebook